whyvez/documentation/_posts/docker/deployments/2015-08-31-google-cloud.md

 ## Google Container Engine

 Our container also works with the Google Container Engine and Container Registry.
-At first we will set up a [push step]({{ site.baseurl }}{% post_url docker/tutorials/2015-08-12-docker-pull %}) to push a container to the registry.
+At first we will set up a [push step]({{ site.baseurl }}{% post_url docker/tutorials/2015-07-03-docker-push %}) to push a container to the registry.
 Then a script will authenticate with Google and interact with kubectl to start the service.

-At first we define the gcr_dockercfg service container in the ***codeship-services.yml*** file which will create temporary credentials for us.
+First we define the [dockercfg generator service]({{ site.baseurl }}{% post_url dockertutorials/2015-12-17-dockercfg-services %}) container in the ***codeship-services.yml*** file which will create temporary credentials for us.
 You can check out the code behind the container in the [codeship-library/gcr-dockercfg-generator](https://github.com/codeship-library/gcr-dockercfg-generator) repository.
 Make sure the environment variables mentioned above are set up in the encrypted_env_file.

 ```yaml
 gcr_dockercfg: